Sample program

 • English-speaking local guide services as specified

-• Accommodation level quoted by agreement, usually 4-star or selected boutique standard
+• Accommodation level quoted by agreement, usually 4-star or selected well-located standard

 • Meals and activities listed in the confirmed itinerary